KoneLinx/EMPD/README.md

 NOTICE: I haven't worked on this for years and this is a very old version.
-Chanes are, I'll never update it.
+Chances are, I'll never update it.
 Sorry :( But it had been a fun way to learn bash script :) !

 # EMPD
 Easy Music Player Daemon